stefanocoretta/panman/MANUAL.md

 enabled, while `--from markdown-footnotes-pipe_tables` is pandoc’s Markdown without footnotes or pipe tables.

-The markdown reader and writer make by far the most use of extensions.
+The Markdown reader and writer make by far the most use of extensions.
 Extensions only used by them are therefore covered in the section [Pandoc’s Markdown](#pandocs-markdown) below (see [Markdown variants](#markdown-variants) for `commonmark` and `gfm`).
 In the following, extensions that also work for other formats are covered.

-Note that markdown extensions added to the `ipynb` format affect Markdown cells in Jupyter notebooks (as do command-line options like `--markdown-headings`).
+Note that Markdown extensions added to the `ipynb` format affect Markdown cells in Jupyter notebooks (as do command-line options like `--markdown-headings`).

 ## Typography

-#### Extension: `smart`
+### Extension: `smart`

 Interpret straight quotes as curly quotes, `---` as em-dashes, `--` as en-dashes, and `...` as ellipses.
 Nonbreaking spaces are inserted after